An Innocent Man's 25-year Journey from Prison to Peace

-In 1986, after leaving his home in the suburbs for a regular day at work, Michael Morton’s wife Christine was brutally murdered while their 3-year old son watched.
-Upon returning from work, Michael was the prime suspect in her murder and six weeks later he was arrested.
-In 1987, Michael was sentenced to life in prison after he and his parents had exhausted their life savings trying to defend him against a District Attorney who withheld key evidence in this case.
-That evidence was later discovered by the Innocence Project and Michael’s pro bono lawyer John Raley.
-That evidence ultimately freed Michael in October 2011, after he spent 25 years in prison for a crime he didn’t commit.
+In 1986, after I left my home in the suburbs for a regular day at work, my wife Christine was brutally murdered while our three-year-old son, Eric, watched.
+Upon returning home from work that day, I found that I was the prime suspect in her murder, and six weeks later I was arrested.
+In 1987, I was sentenced to life in prison after my family and I had exhausted our financial resources in my defense against a District Attorney who withheld key evidence in this case.
+That evidence was later discovered by the Innocence Project and my pro-bono lawyer John Raley.
+That evidence ultimately freed me in October 2011, after I had spent nearly 25 years in prison for a crime I did not commit.

 Don’t let my story be your story.
 Join with me and people all over the country to maintain and implement crucial changes in the law, that will keep criminal prosecutions transparent, balanced, and fair.
 Thank you for visiting this site.
 While I have retired from public speaking, please join me in promoting the Michael Morton Act and prosecutorial accountability.
 We should all want to prevent what happened to me from ever happening again.

 Special thanks to everyone that got me through this.
 Here are a few of the key players.